 (2 credits, alternate years, consult department) This class will explore the biblical basis for contemporary church music.
 Through a variety of readings, students will also develop their own philosophy of contemporary music in worship.
 They will learn to evaluate issues of quality, both in the selection of contemporary songs and in the presentation of them in a service.
-Students will also learn the role of each instrument in a contemporary worship service.
+Students will also learn the role of each instrument in a contemporary ensemble and how to plan and present a contemporary worship service.